astronomer/airflow-guides/guides/airflow-great-expectations.md

 The `GreatExpectationsOperator` runs a Checkpoint against a given dataset.
 Before you start writing your DAG, make sure you have a Data Context and Checkpoint configured.

 A [Data Context](https://docs.greatexpectations.io/docs/reference/data_context) represents a Great Expectations project.
-It organizes storage and access for Expectation Suites, Datasources, notification settings, and data fixtures.
+It organizes storage and access for Expectation Suites, data sources, notification settings, and data fixtures.

 [Checkpoints](https://docs.greatexpectations.io/docs/reference/checkpoints_and_actions) provide a convenient abstraction for bundling the validation of a Batch (or Batches) of data against an Expectation Suite (or several), as well as the actions that should be taken after the validation.